GetSidGit/cowin_viewpoint/README.md

  * **Drive_path_for_heartbeat :  Optional** - path to your google drive or icloud sync folder on desktop to create and refresh a zero byte heartbeat file - so that user can check process alive status from phone through "folders" app on iphone or "drive" app on android.
 I highly recomment using this as you will know if the process you triggered is running or not.
 If you see the trigger file from phone with timestamp of 20 - 25 minutes below you current time (provided you have propert internet connection) - indicates that your process triggered on your laptop might have aborted !
         Example : "/google_drive/or/icloude/folder_location/"

+ ## Twilio Setup

+ 1. Signup for free Twilio trial account - you will get free credits of around 16 dollars - this credit is more than enough
+ 2.